adavidalbertson/gpair/README.md

 ```

 This will append a `Co-authored-by` clause to the default commit message template for the repository.
-The coauthor will appear on all commits to the repository until you run `gpair unpair`.
+The coauthor will appear on all commits to the repository until you run `gpair solo`.
 The coauthor's information is saved so you can run `gpair ALIAS` again at any time to resume pairing.

 To switch to a different coauthor, simply run `gpair ALIAS_2`, where `ALIAS_2` is the alias of another coauthor.